Mount Hope, Queensland

 Mount Hope refers to a mining lease in the north-west of Queensland near Mount Isa.
 (Note: This Mount Hope is not to be confused with the NSW, Mount Hope Mine (see Mount Hope, New South Wales).
 Also not to be confused by ‘Mount Hope’ a 13759 hectare property including a homestead that is a 40 minute drive from Roma, Queensland.)

 The lease for Mount Hope is important to understand Australian history and the economy in relation to mining.
 The mine has operated sporadically since prior to 1900.
 The Lolworth Creek Battery operations also were referred to as Mount Hope.
-The current operators and 100% owners of the lease are listed on the ASX (Australian Stock / Securities Exchange).
-Products of the mine were historically copper as the main mining resource..
+The current operators and 100% owners of the lease are listed on the Australian Securities Exchange.
+Products of the mine were historically copper as the main mining resource.

 Location

 Mount Hope is located in the Shire of Cloncurry near the towns of Cloncurry and Mount Isa in the north-west of Queensland.
 It also is not far from the Duchess mine (which was famous for its gold and copper).
 The area has a number of mines including Eliott, Lady Fanny, Duchess and others.